kubernetes/kubernetes/docs/getting-started-guides/ubuntu_single_node.md

 ## Getting started on Ubuntu

-This document describes how to get started to run kubernetes services on a single host (which is acting both as master and minion) for ubuntu systems.
+This document describes how to get started to run lmktfy services on a single host (which is acting both as master and minion) for ubuntu systems.
 It consists of three steps

-1. Make kubernetes and etcd binaries
+1. Make lmktfy and etcd binaries
 2. Install upstart scripts
 3. Customizing ubuntu launch

-### 1. Make kubernetes and etcd binaries
+### 1. Make lmktfy and etcd binaries
-Either build or download the latest [kubernetes binaries] (https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/getting-started-guides/binary_release.md)
+Either build or download the latest [lmktfy binaries] (https://github.com/GoogleCloudPlatform/lmktfy/blob/master/docs/getting-started-guides/binary_release.md)

-Copy the kube binaries into `/opt/bin` or a path of your choice
+Copy the lmktfy binaries into `/opt/bin` or a path of your choice

 Similarly pull an `etcd` binary from [etcd releases](https://github.com/coreos/etcd/releases) or build the `etcd` yourself using instructions at [https://github.com/coreos/etcd](https://github.com/coreos/etcd)